xnm-sdksdk/Favorite_Movies/README.md

 ## Contributions

 Contributions to the movie collection app are welcome.
 If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

+## Contact

+If you have any questions or suggestions, feel free to reach out.